 - 1. They are medically necessary. - 2.
-You received precertification and/or a referral, if required.
+You received precertification if required.

 Custodial care

 Services and supplies mainly intended to help meet your activities of daily living or other personal needs.
 Care may be custodial care even if it prescribed by a physician or given by trained medical personnel.